mladenovicandjela/mladenovicandjela.github.io/index.md

 - **Why Open Source?
 A Game-Theoretic Analysis of the AI Race**
   Andjela Mladenovic, Aaron Courville, Gauthier Gidel
-  *to appear in the Springer's Lecture Notes in Artificial Intelligence (LNAI) book series, COINE 2026*
+  *to appear in the Springer Lecture Notes in Artificial Intelligence (LNAI) series, COINE 2026*

 - **A Persuasive Approach to Combating Misinformation**
   Safwan Hossain, Andjela Mladenovic, Yiling Chen, Gauthier Gidel